Revision 18-0; Effective September 4, 2018

 Supplemental Security Income (SSI) — A federal income supplement program funded by general tax revenues (not Social Security taxes) designed to help aged, blind and disabled people with little or no income by providing cash to meet basic needs for food, clothing and shelter.

-Support Advisor — An employee who provides support consultation to an employer, a DR, or a member receiving services through the CDS Option.
+Support Advisor — An employee who provides support consultation to an employer, DR or member receiving services through the CDS Option.

 Support Consultation — An optional service that is provided by a support advisor and provides a level of assistance and training beyond that provided by the FMSA through FMS or CFC support management.
 Support consultation helps a CDS employer to meet the required employer responsibilities of the CDS option and to successfully manage the delivery of program services.

-Transition Assistance Services (TAS) Agency — An agency that provides a one-time service to a Medicaid-eligible resident of a nursing facility located in Texas to assist the resident in moving from the NF into the community.
+Transition Assistance Services (TAS) Agency — An agency that provides a one-time service to a Medicaid-eligible resident of a nursing facility located in Texas to assist the resident in moving from the nursing facility into the community.

 Texas Health and Human Services Commission (HHSC) — Administrative agency within the executive department of the state of Texas established under Texas Government Code §531.
 HHSC is the single state agency charged with administration and oversight of the Texas Medicaid program, including Medicaid managed care.